"

 RECORDINGS & BROADCASTS

-In 2022, Solomiya Ivakhiv releases “Poems & Rhapsodies” (Centaur), with the National Symphony of Ukraine, conducted by Volodymyr Sirenko, the latest in her series of recordings for violin and orchestra.
+In 2022, Solomiya Ivakhiv released “Poems & Rhapsodies” (Centaur), with the National Symphony of Ukraine, conducted by Volodymyr Sirenko, the latest in her series of recordings for violin and orchestra.
 The album includes American Rhapsody by Grammy-award winning composer Kenneth Fuchs, The Lark Ascending by Ralph Vaughan Williams, Poème symphonique by Ernest Chausson, La Muse et le poète by Camille Saint-Saëns (with cellist Sophie Shao), Carpathian Rhapsody by Myroslav Skoryk, and Poeme by Anatol Kos-Anatolsky.

 In addition to these studio recordings, Solomiya Ivakhiv’s performances are regularly broadcast on National Public Radio, Voice of America Radio, WRTI, KUNR, Ukrainian National Radio and Television, Netherland Public Radio and Chinese Hunan Television.